Free expat tax extension icon

 Step 4.
 Submit by the correct method.

-Mail the paper streamlined package to the IRS.
-Electronic submissions aren’t accepted for this package.
-File FBARs separately by e-filing through FinCEN’s BSA E-Filing system; the annual FBAR due date is April 15 with an automatic extension to October 15.
+Mail the paper package to the IRS.
+Electronic submissions aren't accepted for this package.
+File FBARs separately by e-filing through FinCEN's BSA E-Filing system.
+The annual FBAR due date is April 15 with an automatic extension to October 15.

 Step 5.
 Know the timeline and how to track.

-Your streamlined filing doesn’t move through a special fast lane – it goes into the regular IRS system, and that means it follows the same steps as any other return.
-To understand what that looks like, here’s how the IRS reviews your Form 14653, what outcomes you might face, and how penalties are handled.
+Your streamlined filing doesn't move through a special fast lane.
+It goes into the regular IRS system and follows the same steps as any other return.
+Here's what happens next.

 1. IRS review process – Streamlined filings are processed like standard returns, with no receipt notice or closing agreement.
-They may be audited, and amended certifications are reviewed by the IRS Large Business & International (LB&I) division, which handles complex international compliance cases.
+They may be audited.
+Amended certifications are reviewed by the IRS Large Business & International (LB&I) division, which handles complex international compliance cases.

 2. Possible outcomes – The IRS may accept your submission, request more details, or open an examination.
-For expats using SFO, there is no miscellaneous offshore penalty, while domestic streamlined (SDOP) applies a 5% Title 26 penalty on the highest aggregate balance of covered foreign assets.
+For expats using SFOP, there is no miscellaneous offshore penalty.
+The domestic streamlined procedure (SDOP) applies a 5% Title 26 penalty on the highest aggregate balance of covered foreign assets.

 3. Penalty relief – When you qualify and follow the rules, the IRS will not impose failure-to-file, failure-to-pay, accuracy-related, information return, or FBAR penalties for the years covered.
 A clear, fact-based, non-willful statement and proof of six years of FBAR filings are essential to securing this protection.